aangelsalazarr/us_electricity_pricing/README.md

 # Locational Marginal Pricing (LMP) Explained
 - LMP can be quickly defined as the marginal cost to provide the next MW of Load at a *specific location* in the electric grid.
+- LMP is made up of 3 components:
+    1. System Energy Price: Depends on price of fuel (e.g. Natural Gas) and generally signals price of electricity at a reference point (e.g. Node)
+    2. Transmission Congestion Costs: marginal costs of congestions at a specific node compared to the load average of the system prices.
+Low demand yields low congestion costs.
+    3. Cost of Marginal Loss: electricity lost during the process of long-distance transport.
 - Functioning like a stock market for electrons, LMP price data can provide us with insights on many aspects of the grid ranging from supply/demand imbalances to grid reliability to potential opportunities for the development of energy systems

 # Mini Case Study: Analyzing 1 Day Worth of Data (May 17, 2025)